Skin wrinkles and blemishes

 - Even small amounts of UV radiation trigger the processes leading to skin wrinkles.

 - Long-term repeated exposure to sunlight adds up.
-This is responsible for the problems of aging skin, including basal cell and squamous cell cancers.
+This exposure is responsible for the problems of aging skin, including the common skin cancers called basal cell and squamous cell carcinomas.

-- Intense exposure to sunlight in early life is an important cause of melanoma, an aggressive type of skin cancer.
+- Intense exposure to sunlight in early life is an important cause of melanoma, a potentially aggressive and fatal type of skin cancer.

 Processes Leading to Wrinkles